Difference Between Web Browser and Web Server Explained

 In tech terms, a web browser is a software program that accesses and displays web pages on the internet.

 A web server, on the other hand, is software that sends the requested documents to users via their web browsers.
-This article discusses the major differences between web browsers and web servers.
-Read on to find out more.
+This article discusses everything about what is web browser and web server.
+Read on to find out the difference between web browser and web server.

 What is a Web Browser?